Hamburger

 Proprietary company

 Formally nil, but there is usually at least 1 board meeting per year.
-Decisions of directors can be effected by a written resolution signed by all directors.
+Decisions of directors can be affected by a written resolution signed by all or a majority of the directors (depending on the terms of the company’s constitution).

 Public company

 Formally nil, but there is usually at least 1 board meeting per year.
-Decisions of directors can be effected by a written resolution signed by all directors.
+Decisions of directors can be affected by a written resolution signed by all or a majority of the directors (depending on the terms of the company’s constitution).

 Austria